treyhunner/treyhunner.github.com/source/_posts/2014-12-17-start-using-ecmascript-5-already.markdown

 categories:
 ---

-With ECMAScript 6 nearing standardization, let's take a look back at ECMAScript 5.
+ECMAScript 5 was finalized over five years ago and it is well supported in all modern browsers.
+So, with ECMAScript 6 nearing standardization, let's talk about ECMAScript 5.

 Do you know what features were added in ECMAScript 5?

-Do your target browsers support it yet?
+Do your target browsers support ECMAScript 5 yet?

 <aside>
     <dfn>ECMAScript</dfn> is a scripting language standardized by <abbr title="European Computer Manufacturers Association">Ecma</abbr> International and is the core specification of the JavaScript language.